5 Tips for Improving Your Posture and Avoiding Neck and Back Pain While Working from Home

 Dr. Taryn Thomas

-Dr. Thomas is a very active, health oriented individual, who truly values the importance of leading a healthy lifestyle via proper nutrition, sleep, physical activity and mental health.
+This article was written by Dr. Taryn Brownell, Chiropractor and co-owner of Alta Spine & Sport.
+Dr. Brownell is a very active, health oriented individual, who truly values the importance of leading a healthy lifestyle via proper nutrition, sleep, physical activity and mental health.
 She has a genuine passion for contributing to the optimal well-being of others, utilizing her thorough knowledge of chiropractic care in conjunction with the above-mentioned pillars of health.

 Resources: